mratsim/laser/research/runtime_threads_tasks_allocation_NUMA.md

-A side-effect would be to better control scheduling on NUMA and hyperthreads as hyperthreading should be scheduled on work that shares the same L1 cache, and NUM shae the same memory address space.
+A side-effect would be to better control scheduling on NUMA and hyperthreads as hyperthreading should be scheduled on work that shares the same L1 cache, and NUMA nodes on work from the directly connected memory.

 ## Constraints